NASA-PDS/doi-service/README.md

     pip install --editable '.[dev]'

-Update your local configuration to access the OSTI test server.
+Update your local configuration to access the DOI service provider's test server.

 Create a file in the base directory of the project named `pds_doi_service.ini`; the following may be used as a template